Linusaronsson/MatchThree/README.md

 Programming assignment for course DAT055, Chalmers University of Technology.

+*MatchThree* is a puzzle game about reordering tiles in a grid in order to create chains.
+Score is rewarded upon successful chain creation.
+The game is over when the move counter reaches zero, and any score accumulates is recorded on the high score table.

 ## Building ##

 To build the project, run `$ ./make.sh build`.
 The compiled program will be put